-- schedule or organize masters defences, doctoral qualifying examinations, and doctoral defences, ensuring that the OGPS receives notification of upcoming qualifying examinations and defences, and that final paperwork following the qualifying examination or defence is submitted to the OGPS.
+- on behalf of the Chair, schedule or organize masters defences, doctoral qualifying examinations, and doctoral defences, ensuring that the OGPS receives notification of upcoming qualifying examinations and defences, and that final paperwork following the qualifying examination or defence is submitted to the OGPS.

-- chair the Graduate Program Awards Committee and make recommendations as required by the terms of the award.
+- chair the Graduate Program Awards Committee and make recommendations as required by the terms of policies and awards.

 On an ongoing basis, the GPC has the responsibility to: